 These products are preferred by many as they allow you to utilize the product in the specific area in which you desire rather than consuming it in an ingestible form in which it is distributed throughout the body.

 Like other tissues and organs within our anatomy, our body's endocannabinoid system has cannabinoid receptors within our largest organ, the skin.
 When applied topically, cannabinoids such as CBG work in these products by binding to and activating receptors within the ECS.
-Topical CBG products come in a wide variety of different forms, including salves, lotions, creams, oils, and more.
+Topical CBG products come in various forms, including salves, lotions, creams, oils, and more.

-Isolate is one of the most popular forms of CBD utilized in the manufacturing of CBD products on the market today.
+Isolate is one of the most popular forms of CBD utilized in manufacturing CBD products on the market today.
 When it comes to the utilization of CBG, many manufacturers of CBG products utilize CBG isolate.
-Many consumers also find that they prefer to utilize CBG isolate in comparison to other ways to consume this cannabinoid.
+Many consumers also prefer to utilize CBG isolate compared to other ways to consume this cannabinoid.

 CBG isolate, like the isolate of other cannabinoids, can be added to virtually anything.
 You can add it to tea, coffee, your favourite foods, or to your favourite topical products such as lotions or creams.
 CBG isolate is one of the purest forms of CBG as it has gone through an isolation process in which all other compounds, phytonutrients, and cannabinoids have been removed.

-As you can see, Cannabigerol or CBG is a very versatile and intriguing cannabinoid.
-Hopefully, as research expands surrounding this cannabinoid, it will become more understood and embraced by consumers globally for all that it has to offer.
+As you can see, Cannabigerol or CBG, is a very versatile and intriguing cannabinoid.
+Hopefully, as research expands surrounding this cannabinoid, it will become more understood and embraced by consumers globally for all it offers.
 Additionally, as the demand for CBG increases, it is likely that we will begin to see unique ways in which new strains rich in CBG can be developed!

 Disclaimer: All of our products are not intended to diagnose, treat or cure any disease.
 It is recommended to check with doctor before starting a new dietary supplement program.
 All CBD products sold have less than 0.2% THC content and abide by both EU an UK law.